Proton pump inhibitors (PPIs) are medicines that work by reducing the amount of stomach acid made by glands in the lining of your stomach.

-- Take all of your medicines as your doctor tells you to.
+- Take all of your medicines as you are told.

 - Try to take them at the same time each day.

-- DO NOT stop taking your medicines without talking with your doctor first.
-Follow up with your doctor regularly.
+- Do not stop taking your medicines without talking with your provider first.
+Follow up with your provider regularly.

 - Plan ahead so that you do not run out of medicine.
 Make sure you have enough with you when you travel.